- Promote transparency and accountability, and foster a privacy and data protection culture across the Group;

 - the Processing is necessary for our legitimate commercial interests or those of any third-party recipients that receive your Personal Data, such as:

-- for the establishment and defense of our legal rights and
+- for the establishment and defence of our legal rights; and

 - to assess and process applications from job applicants.

 10 WHO MIGHT WE SHARE YOUR PERSONAL DATA WITH?

 We do not and will not sell, rent out or trade your Personal Data.
 We will only disclose your Personal Data in the ways set out in this Policy and, in particular, to the following recipients:

 - to any of our Group Companies (in accordance with our Intra-Group Data Processing Agreement or any other relevant intra-company policies and procedures);

 - to our third-party service providers, agents, subcontractors and other organisations for the purposes of providing services to us or directly to you on our behalf (for example cloud services providers, hosting, email and content providers, marketing agencies (if you have given your consent to this) and administrative services providers;